What are NPI Numbers and Why Are They Important?

 Who Gets an NPI?

-NPI Numbers are not required to practice medicine.
-A health care provider who is HIPAA non-covered, has opted out of Medicare, and who takes absolutely no third-party payments does not need an NPI.
+The assignment of an NPI Number is not required for a provider to practice medicine.
+A health care provider who is HIPAA non-covered, has opted out of Medicare/Medicaid, and/or takes absolutely no third-party payments does not need an NPI.

 What is NPPES?